pedrolara-boop/StashStudioSync/README.md

    - Go to Settings > Tasks
    - Find "Match All Studios" in the list
    - Click "Run" to process all studios in your database
+   - Alternatively, use "Match All Studios (Dry Run)" to preview changes without applying them

 3. **Automatic Processing (Optional)**:
    - The plugin can automatically run whenever a studio is updated